Sally Gray (presenter): Children's television

 As a CBBC entertainment presenter Gray presented shows including 50/50 between 1997 and 2002 and the multi-award-winning It'll Never Work? from 1993 to 1999, and Record Breakers among others.

 Honours and charity work

-In 2003, Gray was awarded an MBE for Services to Young People though her work as an Ambassador for the Millennium Volunteers.
+In 2003, Gray was appointed an MBE for Services to Young People though her work as an Ambassador for the Millennium Volunteers.
 Gray is also an Ambassador for The Prince's Trust.
-In 2005, she was voted 44th of Scotland on Sunday's 50 Most Eligible Women and in 2006 Gray was ranked 19th.
+In 2005, Scotland on Sunday listed her 44th in their '50 Most Eligible Women' feature, then ranked her 19th in 2006.
+She was bestowed with an honorary degree by Queen Margaret University in 2024.

 Personal life

 Gray has been married since August 2009 and has two children.